 Afterwards, you have to share the post across your social media and other platforms..
 These are some of the strategies that will get you views for your posts.

-Whether in blogging or online business, as a beginner, a lot of people will always tell you to choose a niche you’re passionate about.
+Whether you’re a new blogger or someone interested in starting an online business, as a beginner, a lot of people will always tell you to choose a niche you’re passionate about.

 Of course that’s cliché.
 You’re supposed to be passionate about what you’re doing if you want to be able to stay at it long enough to become successful.

-But here’s another angle to it; your passion might not be interesting to as much people as you want to attract with your blog.
+But here’s another angle to it no one’s going tell you; your passion might not be interesting to as much people as you want to attract with your blog.
 And this might get to affect your enthusiasm and overall success in the long run.

-In order to avoid this, you want to choose a niche that you’re not just passionate about but one that also has a decent number of people that are interested in it.
+To avoid this, choose a niche that you’re not only passionate about but one that also has a decent number of people that are interested in it.

 So, if your most passionate subject was about “how to play table tennis“.
-And you realize there are just about 100 people searching for such content in a month, you can broaden your niche to include other similarly related sporting activities, just to get some more traffic.
+And you realize there are just about 100 people searching for such content in a month, you can broaden your niche to include other similarly related sporting activities or sports generally, so you can attract more traffic.

-One other big misconception about blogging is the idea that if you’re able to create a post on Facebook or Instagram then you’re automatically a blogger.
+One other popular misconception about blogging is the idea that if you’re able to create a post on Facebook or Instagram then you’re automatically a blogger.

-This is far from the truth though.
-Blogging is far more professional, tasking and time demanding than creating an ordinary social media post.
+This is far from the truth.
+Blogging is far more professional, tasking and time demanding than creating a social media post.

 In fact, everyone cannot become a blogger but anyone can become a blogger if they learn the skills.